tailcallhq/tailcallhq.github.io/src/pages/tutorial.md

 ### Requirements:

-To run Tailcall, you need to have the following installed:
+To run Tailcall, you need to have Java 11 or above installed on your machine.
-* Java 11
-* *TODO*

 ### Installation